 “I enjoy dropping into other places and seeing how things run.
 I enjoy seeing a different side of things, seeing different hospitals, and getting to know different people.
 And then, as well, seeing how other places do things while also trying to impart my ways to these different places.”

-Other reasons for pursuing locum tenens jobs in nearby communities include an ease of travel, the ability to manage work/life balance, and the chance to make a difference for your neighbors.
+Other reasons for pursuing locum tenens jobs in nearby communities include ease of travel, the ability to manage work/life balance, and the chance to make a difference for your neighbors.

-How they got their local jobs
+How they got their local locum tenens jobs

 There are several ways to find these unique opportunities to work as a locum tenens near your home base.